MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-service-communications-api-reference.md

 ## Get Current Status

-Returns the status of the service over the previous 24 hours.
+Returns the status of the service from the previous 24 hours.

 > [!NOTE]
-> The service response will contain the status as of 24 hours from when the request was made.
+> The service response will contain the status and any incidents within the previous 24 hours.
 The StatusDate or StatusTime value returned will be exactly 24 hours in the past.

 ||Service|Description|
 |:-----|:-----|:-----|